juicebox-systems/juicebox-sdk/javascript/README.md

 Instantiate a `Client` with the appropriate `Realm`s you wish to communicate with.

-The auth token should be acquired out-of-band from a server you run, and that has communicated to the configured `Realm`s who a valid user is.
+The auth token should be acquired out-of-band from a server you run.
+All of the realms must be set up to accept this server's tokens.

 For maximum security, we recommend utilizing multiple realms with a register and recover threshold greater than 1.